Manage your learning and develop your study skills

 The Counselling and Personal Development Service

 The Counselling and Personal Development Service is a professional and confidential service, which is available to all registered DCU students (both at under graduate and post graduate levels) free of charge.
-The service is staffed by qualified and experienced counselling psychologist/psychotherapist.
-The service aims to address personal and social issues that hinder a student’s academic performance in a non judgmental manner.
-The counsellor will work with you to develop more effective responses to difficulties, enabling problem solving and decision making while enhancing self awareness.
+The service is staffed by qualified and experienced counselling psychologists or psychotherapists.

-If you have a difficulty, don’t sit on it, do something about it sooner rather than later…Please Talk… make that call or send that email for an appointment.
+If you have a difficulty, don’t sit on it, do something about it sooner rather than later, make that call or send that email for an appointment.